manmuqingshan/uvm32/README.md

 ## Boot

 At boot, the whole memory is zeroed.
-The user program is placed at the start, the CPU registers are stored at the end.
+The user program is placed at the start.
 The stack pointer is set to the start of the CPU registers and grows downwards.
+No heap region is setup and all code is in RAM.

 ## syscall ABI